Tutorial: Gas Dosing Demo#

 Using the Generated Classes#

-Import the generated classes and type-cast your devices:
+Import the generated classes and instantiate your devices from the generated class definitions:

 Now your IDE will provide autocompletion and type checking for all device attributes.